Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Virtual threads

-Virtual threads are lightweight threads that make it much easier to write, maintain and monitor high-performance, concurrent applications.
-This includes the ability to scale server applications written in thread-on-demand by making efficient use of hardware, the ability to easily migrate existing code that uses the lang.Thread API to virtual threads with minimal changes, and the ability to easily debug and profile virtual threads using existing JDK tools.
+Virtual threads are lightweight threads that significantly simplify writing, maintaining, and observing high-performance concurrent applications.
+They include the ability to scale server applications written in a thread-per-request style by efficiently using hardware, the possibility of easy migration of existing code that uses the lang.Thread API to virtual threads with minimal changes, and the ability to debug and profile virtual threads easily using current JDK tools.

 Virtual fibers were introduced in JDK 20 and JDK 19 and will be completed in JDK 21.
 With JDK 21, virtual threads now support local thread variables throughout runtime and are not allowed to create virtual threads without these variables.
 The guaranteed support for local thread variables ensures that many existing libraries can be used with virtual threads without modification.